 Desmond’s Army Animal Law Advocates is a group of volunteer citizens who work together to better the lives of animals.
 We seek to raise public awareness regarding laws as they relate to animals and the statistical connection between animal abuse and domestic violence (and other acts of violence).
 We do so through our presence at every animal abuse court case in CT and at other animal related events.

-We will also award a scholarship to a law student who becomes a (pro-bono) animal advocate through the use of “Desmond’s Law”.
+- A monetary award to a selected law student who becomes a pro-bono animal advocate through the use of “Desmond’s Law” (Public Act No. 16-30).

 We are and will continue to be ‘a voice for the voiceless’.